Black Friday 2021: Your guide to deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's and more

 Invicta Men's Pro Diver watch, $72 (reduced from $149)

-Here's the top Black Friday deal in women's watches at Amazon -- this crystal-accented, gold-tone bangle, watch and bracelet set by Anne Klein is a whopping 66% off, a savings of $99.
+Amazon shoppers know a top Black Friday deal when they see it: This crystal-accented, gold-tone bangle, watch and bracelet set by Anne Klein was snapped up after being discounted a whopping 66% off its $150 list price.
+Use the below "check stock now" button to check for restocks.

 Pre-Black Friday kitchen deals at Amazon